Mount Holyoke College Payment Plan

 - An enrollment fee of $35 per semester is required.

-- Payments on the payment plan can be made by using eCheck (ACH).
+- Payments on the payment plan can be made by using eCheck (ACH) or credit card.

-- Payments can only be made through a U.S. bank account.
+- ACH payments can only be made through a U.S. bank account.

 - The enrollment amount for the semester must be for the entire amount due however, if other payments are received e.g. loan funds, cash payments or other outside resources, the remaining amount due for the payment plan will be recalculated for the remaining months of the plan.